sair-lab/interestingness/README.md

       # This will read the previous model "ae.pt".
       # A new model "ae.pt.SubTF.n1000.mse" will be generated.

-* You may skip this step, if you download the pre-trained [ae.pt.SubTF.n1000.mse](link).
+* You may skip this step, if you download the pre-trained [ae.pt.SubTF.n1000.mse](https://github.com/wang-chen/interestingness/releases/download/v1.0/ae.pt.SubTF.n1000.mse) into folder "saves".

  ## On-line Learning